Norma M. Rantisi, PhD

 Jeremy Tessier, Urban Food Systems Planning in Ciudad-Juarez, Mexico, M.Sc.
 In progress.

 Lorraine Donald, Temporary Agencies and the Rise of Low-Income Work in Montreal.
 M.Sc.
-In progress.
+Completed 2017.

 Ethan Ling, An Assessment of Community Benefits Agreements (co-supervised with Ted Rutland).
 M.Sc.
 Completed 2014.

 Jessie Smith, The Construction of Quebec's Green Economy.
 M.Sc.Completed 2014.